Filing Your Own Tax Return

 Filing Your Own Tax Return – 7 Tax Changes for 2021

 Just about every year tax changes bring a few surprises and 2021 will not be different.
 The key, however, is to plan for them properly.
-If you’re filing your own tax return, read on to find out what the changes are, planned phase outs, and adjustments for inflation.
+If you’re filing your tax return on your own, read on to find out what the changes are, planned phase outs, and adjustments for inflation.

 There are a number of benefits for you with proper financial planning.
 Firstly, you’ll be better prepared to identify various adjustments you can make in preparing for the future.
 None of us has a crystal ball that is 100% accurate, but knowing when to make adjustments will allow you to respond properly.